 What causes peripheral neuropathy?

 “Peripheral neuropathy can affect anyone at any age, people with diabetes that have poorly controlled blood sugar are at the greatest risk,” Dr. Sollenberger said.
-“This is because high blood sugar levels can damage the nerves, resulting in diabetic retinopathy.”
+“This is because high blood sugar levels can damage the nerves, resulting in diabetic neuropathy or retinopathy.”

 Other risk factors for peripheral neuropathy include:

 - Vitamin deficiencies (not enough vitamin B12 or folate)